syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/11.dependencies/default.en.md

 ## Prerequisites

-* You should be able to use simple heat templates, like shown in the [first steps tutorial](/tutorials/firststeps/).
+* You should be able to use simple heat templates, like shown in the [first steps tutorial](../02.firststeps/default.en.md).
-* You know the basics of using the [OpenStack CLI-Tools](/tutorials/openstack-cli/).
+* You know the basics of using the [OpenStack CLI-Tools](../03.openstack-cli/default.en.md).
-* Environment variables are set, like shown in the [API-Access-Tutorial](/tutorials/api-access/).
+* Environment variables are set, like shown in the [API-Access-Tutorial](../04.api-access/default.en.md).

-## The Problem: Creating Resources fails:
+## The Problem: Creating Resources fails

 If Resources are not created in a defined order, they will be created randomly.
 This can cause stack creation to fail:

 ```shell
 syselevenstack@kickstart:~/failingDemo$ openstack stack create -t clustersetup.yaml -e clustersetup-env.yaml noDependencies --wait
 2016-10-18 13:50:48 [noDependencies]: CREATE_IN_PROGRESS  Stack CREATE started